felix-carela/felix-carela/README.md

 ### Hi there 👋

-I'm Felix, a Full-Stack Software Engineer with a passion for tackling technical and algorithmic challenges.
+I'm Felix, a Software Engineer with a passion for tackling technical and algorithmic challenges.
 My journey in the Marine Corps has shaped my resilience, adaptability, and team spirit, which I now channel into coding.
 I thrive in collaborative environments, consistently delivering results, and adeptly troubleshooting issues with a disciplined and innovative mindset.
 Let's connect and create something amazing together!

 ### Languages and Tools:
 ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=python)